Kianimal/BGS_Trains/README.md

 This script is a resurrection of tr_trains, rebuilt in lua.
 Credits go to the author of ts_trains, as well as @Wartype and @t3chman for their help/info on track junctions and hashes.
-Credit also goes to @Hobbs for the Christmas train help and the random junctions feature!
+Credit also goes to @Hobbs for the Christmas train help and the random junctions feature (these WILL return to the script soon, I promise!)

 This script will add ambient trains to your server.